-Introducing our newest digital tool: Mental capacity assessments
+Introducing digital mental capacity assessments for care recipients

-At Birdie, we're working on making our care management software as valuable as possible for our customers.
-We're always listening to feedback and we’re excited to announce that we’ve recently launched a new assessment tool, the Mental Capacity Assessment - as requested by our partner agencies.
+At Birdie, we're working on making our care management software as valuable as possible.
+We're always listening to feedback on how we can best support our agency partners to assess their clients, and we were delighted to announce the launch of our Mental Capacity Assessment last spring.

 We’ve designed our digital Mental Capacity Assessment using information from the Mental Capacity Act and CQC guidance.
-It’s a simple to use form that allows you to complete as many assessments as you need to and edit them as required.
+It’s a simple form that allows you to complete an individual assessment for each decision that you are reviewing.
+You can complete as many of these assessments as you need to, and create new versions as required.

 We don’t force you to fill in boxes or complete certain elements, instead, we give you the freedom to make each assessment person-centred.